 Luckily, having smelly balls is not a life sentence.
 There are remedies you can utilize at home to treat the problem.
+(We've put together an Amazon list of essentials for your convenience.)
 Below are important tips and guidelines on how to stop balls from sweating.

 Proper hygiene is the most important step to rid yourself of the foul smell in your groin area.
 If you don’t let your privates breathe, you are perpetuating a breeding ground for bacteria.

 The best way to prevent bacteria breeding, be sure to wear clean underwear every day; shower daily, and address dampness down below.
 Also, if you are physically active or live in a hot or humid climate, you may need to shower at least twice a day.
 After all, good hygiene is a key to healthy living!